martypenner/personal-blog/src/pages/manipulating-svg-with-css/index.md

 date: '2019-03-24T22:30:27.000Z'
 ---

-At the [company I currently work for](https://raceroster.com), I've been experimenting with using SVGs to show real-time theme updates as a user changes the theme colours in their branding settings.
+At the [Race Roster](https://raceroster.com), I've been experimenting with using SVGs to show real-time theme updates as a user changes the theme colours in their branding settings.
 A more traditional approach would require using a set of `<div>` and `<span>` elements with border or background color CSS attributes to achieve this.
 I opted instead to try using SVGs instead, since path and color manipulation seemed to be one of their strong points.
 Here's a very basic example SVG:

 <!-- end -->